 Merging Data

-The SaveToDB add-in supports a merge mode when it executes the merge operation for every row of an Excel table.
+The SaveToDB add-in supports a merge mode that executes the merge operation for each row in an Excel table.
+This feature is handy for saving data loaded from the web to a database.

-Users can run the Merge Wizard once and then repeat merging refreshed data using the Merge menu item.
+Users can run the Merge Wizard once and then repeat the merging of refreshed data using the Merge menu item.
+Developers can also configure this feature so that the add-in performs the merge operation when a user clicks the Save button.

 • Merging to a table